- Landmark film still generates headlines and fierce debate over a century after original release

 The Birth of a Nation on home video

 There is no extant original release version of The Birth of a Nation and, in the conventional sense, there never really was one.
 Griffith himself re-edited and reworked the film constantly, literally right up until its première screening and in the months afterwards.
 As well as the likelihood he shot and incorporated additional new footage following the première (according to cinematographer Billy Bitzer), Griffith and others continued to re-edit the film each of the numerous times it was reissued over the ensuing decades.
 Therefore, perhaps more than any other, it suffers from the same fate as many public domain silent films: there are a multitude of poor quality releases with different edits, scores, running speeds and usually in definitely unoriginal black and white.

 Among the many truly awful public domain versions, there are several exceptions that aspire to greatness but fall short to all but the most ardent collector.
-These feature a fair transfer of Griffith’s own severely edited, occasionally confusingly rearranged, B&W 1930 sound reissue version.
-It usually runs at 100–120 minutes, as opposed to the 180 minutes-plus of the full version.
-Above average, custom-scored DVDs of the sound reissue can be had from the likes of Grapevine, Reelclassicdvd et al. However, my advice is to forget all of them.
-There are no more than a handful of home video editions of this film worthy of consideration, and even then, most are only for the completist.
+These feature a fair transfer of Griffith’s own severely edited, occasionally confusingly rearranged, B&W, sped-up to 24fps, 1930 sound reissue version.
+It usually runs at 100–120 minutes, as opposed to the 180 minutes-plus of the full length, speed-corrected to 15-16fps, restored versions.
+Above average DVDs of the sound reissue, with its added effects and synchronised Louis F. Gottschalk score, can be had from the likes of Grapevine, Reelclassicdvd et al (or there’s a VHS rip here).
+However, my advice is to forget all of them; there are no more than a handful of home video editions of this film worthy of consideration and they should satisfy even the most ardent collector.

 - Germany: Absolut Medien DVD (2008)

 - France: mk2 3-DVD (2006, reissued 2008) – w/Intolerance, also in 51-DVD Voyage autour du Monde en 50 films